AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/create-mini-proof.md

 product-previous: workfront-proof
 product-area: documents
 navigation-topic: share-proofs-and-files
-title: Create a Mini proof in [!DNL Workfront] Proof
+title: Create a Mini proof in [!DNL Workfront Proof]
-description: The [!UICONTROL Miniproof] is a widget that lets you embed a proof in a web page, blog, or wiki.
+description: The Miniproof is a widget that lets you embed a proof in a web page, blog, or wiki.
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: 6603c361-4c1c-4092-ae70-aae92866ec7d
 ---
-# Create a Mini proof in [!DNL Workfront] Proof
+# Create a Mini proof in [!DNL Workfront Proof]

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-The [!UICONTROL Miniproof] is a widget that lets you embed a proof in a web page, blog, or wiki.
+The Miniproof is a widget that lets you embed a proof in a web page, blog, or wiki.

-The Miniproof shows the proof and all existing comments&nbsp;and mark-ups.
-You can work on the proof as if you were in [!DNL Workfront] Proof.
+The Miniproof shows the proof and all existing comments and mark-ups.
+You can work on the proof as if you were in [!DNL Workfront Proof].

-Here is an example of a Miniproof embedded in a Basecamp project:&nbsp;
+Here is an example of a Miniproof embedded in a Basecamp project:

 * Name of the proof (1)
 * Fullscreen (2): Opens the proof in the Proof Viewer (outside of the environment where the Miniproof was embedded)